 - mathematics and physics for the sciences.

 Passport results are not involved in the student’s final assessment.
-They help students ascertain whether they should take advantage of any of the educational support UCL offers at the start of the academic year.
+They help students ascertain whether they should take advantage of any of the educational support UCLouvain offers at the start of the academic year.